wtsi-hgi/wes-qc/docs/wxs-qc_howto.md

 that preserves as many TP variants as possible and at the same time eliminating most part of FP variants.
 You can refer to other graphs to ensure that the chosen region also has the expected metrics.

-At the GenotypeQC step we run the evaluation of different hardfilter combinations that allow you to improve the results.
+At the genotype QC stage, we run the evaluation of different hardfilter combinations that allow you to improve the results.
 Therefore, at this point you don't need to make a final decision.
 You only need to choose a provisional RF bin interval to analyze it on the next steps.